swe-students-fall2025/0-git-practice-HTK-G/README.md

 These steps of approach can be helpful in a job interview.
 I found it interesting to read and I learned how booking systems work in a engineering aspect.

 ## Comment by Ivan Wang
-Very insightful article, Harrison.
-I think it truly helpful for preparing my job interview!
+Very insightful article, which clearly gives an overview on how software engineering applied in real-world problem.
+And I think your self-reflection truly helpful for preparing my job interview!